jocosocial/twitarr/rest_documentation.md

         "errors": [
             "Text can't be blank",
             "Text is too long (maximum is 2000 characters)", "Hashtag max length is 100 characters.
-Too long: hashtag_string", # hashtag_string will be replaced with the invalid hashtag
+This hashtag is too long: hashtag_string", # hashtag_string will be replaced with the invalid hashtag
             "photo_id_string is not a valid photo id" # photo_id_string will be replaced with the posted photo id ]
     }